istio/istio.io/content/docs/setup/kubernetes/getting-started/index.md

 [multicluster installation documents](/docs/setup/kubernetes/install/multicluster/).

-- To expand your existing mesh with additional containers or VMs not running on your mesh's Kubernetes cluster, follow our [Mesh Expansion guide](/docs/setup/kubernetes/additional-setup/mesh-expansion/).
+- To expand your existing mesh with additional containers or VMs not running on your mesh's Kubernetes cluster, follow our [mesh expansion guide](/docs/setup/kubernetes/additional-setup/mesh-expansion/).

 - To add services requires detailed understanding of sidecar injection.
 Visit our [sidecar injection guide](/docs/setup/kubernetes/additional-setup/sidecar-injection/)